-Fungi walks in Epping are available for the following dates in 2014.
-Please select the required date below to begin the booking process.
+A Fungi walk in Epping is available for the following date in 2019.
+Please select the date below to begin the booking process.

 Queen Victoria visited Chingford in May 1882 she declared “It gives me the greatest satisfaction to dedicate this beautiful forest to the use and enjoyment of my people for all time” and it thus became “The People’s Forest”.
 The City of London Corporation still manage Epping Forest in strict conformity with the Epping Forest Act.
 The area is over 12 miles long but only 2 1/2 miles wide and is situated between Greater London and Essex.